Philipbear/reverse_metabolomics/filter_library/README.md

 ### Usage

-You can directly use the juptyer notebook `filter_library.ipynb` to run the script.
+You can directly use the jupyter notebook `filter_library.ipynb` to run the script.

 - Preparation: